evanshortiss/evanshortiss.github.io/_posts/2018-02-15-ts-on-openshift.markdown

 ## Sample Code
-For the prupose of this blogpost we're going to use [this code on GitHub](https://github.com/evanshortiss/openshift-typescript-example), so go ahead and fork it to your own GitHub account to before going any further.
+For the purpose of this blogpost we're going to use [this code on GitHub](https://github.com/evanshortiss/openshift-typescript-example), so go ahead and fork it to your own GitHub account to before going any further.
 We'll come back to it in subsequent sections of this post.